 In 1995, the people of Kake petitioned Congress to preserve the Gunnuk Creek Watershed by providing for a land transfer between Kake Tribal Corporation, owner of the watershed, the State of Alaska, and the US Forest Service.
 Under the agreement, aided by federal legislation, land within the watershed was conveyed to the municipality of Kake.
 Subsequently, conservation easements were attached to the City of Kake land and the remaining Kake Tribal Corporation land within the watershed to protect the integrity of the creek.

-The Southeast Alaska Land Trust currently has two conserved properties in the Kake area:
+The Southeast Alaska Land Trust currently has two conservation properties in the Kake area: